-CCR, Title 5, §§ 53003(c)(4) and 53020(c) [See also KCCD Board Policy 7D1G4C and 7D1F1]
+CCR, Title 5, §§ 53003(c)(4) and 53020(c)

 Any organization or individual, whether or not an employee of the District, who is involved in the recruitment screening, and/or selection of personnel shall receive appropriate training on the requirements of the Title 5 section 53000 et. seq. regulations on equal employment opportunity; the requirements of federal and state nondiscrimination laws; the requirements of the District's Equal Employment Opportunity Plan; the District's policies on nondiscrimination, recruitment, and hiring; principles of diversity and cultural proficiency; the value of a diverse workforce; recognizing bias; and best practices in serving on a selection committee.